xCrystal/crystal-randofuser/README.md

 - Added catch 'em all mode
 - Added option to turn happiness evolutions into level-based evolutions
 - Minor bug fixes and improvements

+### v1.2
+- Fix wrong species bug with special evolutions
+- Johto starters are now available to be caught in the catch 'em ll mode